KewbitXMR/haveno-app/README.md

 ### Install Haveno Plus Desktop

-To streamline the installation process, a fork of the original Haveno project has been created with reliable installers.
+To streamline the installation process Haveno Daemon is automatically downloaded and installed from the original Haveno project has been created with reliable installers.
 Supported OS distributions include:

 - **Windows:** [Download Here](https://github.com/KewbitXMR/haveno-plus/releases)
 - **MacOS:** (Coming soon)